eduardosavian/knight-s-tour-algorithms/README.md

 - One algorithm should be trial and error (it should be possible to position the knight in any position on the board);

 - Another should be a strategy that minimizes computational performance.
 Do not use ready-made algorithms such as Warnsdorff.
-The suggested strategy is to choose the smallest possible move.
+The suggested strategy is to choose the smallest possible move;

+-Count the execution time;

+- Count the number of steps needed;

+- Tell whether the solution is closed or open.

 ## How to Run